Senegal: Tumult and Hospitality

 A few days later, we take a big passenger boat from Dakar to Ziguinchor in the Casamance province.
-16 hours south along the mangrove-filled, flat coast and through the long river full of leaping dolphins to the dusty provincial capital.
+Sixteen hours south along the mangrove-filled, flat coast and through the long river full of leaping dolphins to the dusty provincial capital.

 And of course.
 Without knowing it, one of the country's most famous musicians, Baaba Maal, performed at the Franco-Senegalese Cultural Institute (found in each town, they always have interesting exhibits and good music).

-We were suppose to travel further north but this concert cannot be missed.
-Sometime at 2 o’clock in the morning, the concert ends.
+We were supposed to travel further north but this concert cannot be missed.
+Sometime at 2 o'clock in the morning, the concert ends.
 Two hours of traditional music with roots in northern Senegal and then suddenly, the blue-eyed Baaba Maal throws his shoes, his scarf, opens his shirt, and stands up.
 In the background, two guitarists move in.